Finding out your rights

 If you hold a practising certificate when you’re made redundant, it will be up for renewal on 31 October.
 You then have a choice of renewing the certificate or allowing it to lapse.

-You can keep your name on the Roll of Solicitors even if you do not keep up your practising certificate.
-If your name is removed from the Roll, however, you must refer to yourself as a former solicitor, not a solicitor, until it’s reinstated.
+If your name is removed from the roll, you must refer to yourself as a former solicitor, not a solicitor, until it’s reinstated.

 Resources for coping emotionally